 Time spent includes meetings with you and perhaps others, considering, preparing and working on papers; correspondence; making and receiving telephone calls.

-My hourly rate for this type of matter will be £190 per hour.
-At the present time I am not registered for VAT so this will not be chargeable to you.
+My hourly rate for this type of matter will be £220 per hour.
+At the present time I am not registered for VAT so at the current time this will not be chargeable to you.
+However, if my position should change during the course of matters, VAT may become chargeable.
 It is extremely difficult until I have had an initial discussion or sometimes a meeting with you to be able to give you an estimate of what you can expect my total charges to be.
 These can depend upon factors such as the number of different assets a person had at the time of their death or some other complexities.

 My probate or estate administration service generally involves contacting the places where the person who has passed held their assets with a view to valuing the estate.
 This allows a determination of the form of HM Revenue and Customs Inheritance Tax account necessary.
 Following this an application for the Grant of Probate or Letters of Administration can be made.
 Once these documents are issued by the Probate Registry then the assets can be encashed.
 Next, any other HM Revenue and Customs matters can be completed.
 Finally, once any statutory notice periods have been observed then the estate can be distributed in accordance with the Will or by virtue of the Intestacy rules.
 During this time there will be other steps which I will advise you of as and when appropriate.